Bloodhound (missile): Mark II

 Bloodhound Mk II missiles deployed to Germany for exercise REFORGER '82.

 By 1955 it appeared that the Stage 2 missile, originally known as Green Sparkler but now as Blue Envoy, was too far beyond the state of the art to be able to enter service before the Thunderbird and Bloodhound became obsolete.
 However, the much improved continuous wave radar systems being developed for the same project were progressing well.
 In order to address the performance gap due to the delays, interim (or vulgar) Stages were added to the Stage plan.
 "Stage 1 1/2" combined a slightly upgraded Thunderbird with radar technology from Blue Envoy, while "Stage 1 3/4" would do the same to Bloodhound.

 In 1957 the entire Stage concept was abandoned as part of the 1957 Defence White Paper.
 The Paper argued that the Soviets would move their strategic forces to ballistic missiles and that the likelihood of an air attack solely by bombers would be increasingly unlikely.
 An attack by bombers would simply signal that missiles were also on their way.
 In this case, defending the V bombers against air attack did nothing; the only way they could survive would be to launch to holding areas on any suggestion of any sort of attack.
 In this case, there was no point trying to defend the bomber bases, and Blue Envoy was not needed.

 Its cancellation caught Bristol by surprise, and their missile division, Bristol Dynamics, had no other projects to fall back on.
 Bristol engineers sharing a taxi with their Ferranti counterparts hatched a new plan to adopt the Blue Envoy ramjets and radars to a lengthened Bloodhound, and submitted this for study.
 The proposal was accepted, producing the Bloodhound Mk.
 II.

 The Mk.
 II featured a more powerful Thor engine based on changes investigated in Blue Envoy.
-The increased power allowed the weights to increased, and to take advantage of this the fuselage was stretched to allow more fuel storage.
+The increased power allowed the weights to be increased, and to take advantage of this the fuselage was stretched to allow more fuel storage.
 These changes dramatically extended range from about 35 to 80 km, pushing the practical engagement distance out to about 50 km (although detected at a longer range, the missile takes time to travel to its target, during which the target approaches the base).